-Welcome to the March edition of the AUSPUBLAW Australian Public Law Events Roundup.
+Welcome to the August edition of the AUSPUBLAW Australian Public Law Events Roundup.
 Before we get to the roundup, we would like to draw your attention to the following opportunity for law students:

 … Read the rest